sosuisen/git-documentdb/etc/git-documentdb.api.md

 }

 // @public
-export class GitDocumentDB extends AbstractDocumentDB implements CRUDInterface {
+export class GitDocumentDB implements IDocumentDB, CRUDInterface {
     // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "DatabaseOption" which is marked as @beta constructor(options: DatabaseOption);
     allDocs(options?: AllDocsOptions): Promise<AllDocsResult>;